August C. Krey

 August Charles Krey (June 29, 1887 – July 28, 1961) was an American medievalist.
 He was chairman of the Department of History at the University of Minnesota from 1944 to 1955.

 Biography

 Born in Germany, he immigrated to Wisconsin with his family as a child.
 He earned all his degrees from the University of Wisconsin between 1907 and 1914.
 He taught at the University of Texas (1910) and at the University of Illinois (1912).
 In 1913, he joined the University of Minnesota, where he spent the rest of his career, heading the Department of History from 1944 until his retirement in 1955.
 He was a member of the council of the American Historical Association and a member of the Medieval Academy of America.

-Krey took a leading role in the definition of the social studies program in US schools, first as chairman of the American Historical Association's Committee on History in the Schools (1925-1929) and later as chairman of the Commission on the Social Studies in the Schools (1929-1934).
+Krey took a leading role in the definition of the social studies program in US schools, first as chairman of the American Historical Association's Committee on History in the Schools (1925–1929) and later as chairman of the Commission on the Social Studies in the Schools (1929–1934).

-He was married with two children.
+Personal life

+In 1912, Krey married Laura Letitia Smith, later known as novelist Laura Krey.
+After he joined the faculty of the University of Minnesota, the couple settled in St. Paul, Minnesota.
+They had two children, a daughter born in 1918 and a son born in 1923.
+Following Krey's retirement in 1955, the couple moved back to Austin, Texas.
+Krey died in Houston, Texas, on July 28, 1961.